Tar Command in Linux: A Complete Guide with Examples

 Conclusion

 You are familiar with how to use the Tar Command in Linux after reading this tutorial.
-There are, however, a number of additional options that are not covered in this guide.
+There are, however, several additional options that are not covered in this guide.
 To learn everything there is to know about tar options, use the man command.

 Read More: